sdercolin/utaformatix3/README.md

     - between CV and VCV
     - between Kana and Romaji
 - Find/Replace texts in the lyrics
+- Lyrics mapping with customized dictionaries
+- Project zooming, changing tempo and time signatures without changing the actual time duration of the contents
+- Project splitting with a max track count in each project for SVP export
 - Convert pitch for the following supported formats

 | Format               | Pitch import | Vibrato import | Pitch export |